AdityaRoot/adityaroot.github.io/src/data/backup_about.md

 Hi, my name is Aditya Vikram Mangla - though I generally go by Adi.

 <br />
-I am currently a second year student at the Hong Kong University of Science and Technology.
-I'm majoring in Physics, but am trying to transfer to Computer Science, as I realised that is where my passions and talents lie.
+I am currently a third year student at the Hong Kong University of Science and Technology.
+I'm majoring in Physics, and minoring in IT.
 I've grown up in Hong Kong all my life, and love the city with all my heart, this metropolis paradise shrouded by nature and mountains.
-Despite this, I believe that as my university life comes to an end - so shall my time in Hong Kong, and I plan to permanently move to the United Kingdom/Europe if I am fortunate enough to find work there.

 # Work
 I have been incredibly fortunate to get access to some amazing opportunities here in Hong Kong, and I have two favourites that I'd like to highlight.